ETS-Android1/ScheduleManagementApp-COMP3350-A03-Group7/i3_worksheet.md

 What challenges did you face when creating acceptance tests?
 What was difficult or impossible to test?

-we are currently having an issue writing a reusable automated CreateAccountAcceptanceTest that would produce consistent results and would not require a fresh install everytime we want to test it.
+We are currently having an issue writing an automated test for successfully creating an account using Espresso and ActivityScenarioRule that would produce consistent results and would not require a fresh install everytime we want to test it, this led me to splitting it off from the rest of the End-to-End test for the CreateAccountActivity.
+The current challenge is to have the setup and teardown run perfectly before the test is started, I have tried making a TestUtility class to do the setup and cleanup as well as hard code the setup into the @Test before the actual test is run and hard code the cleanup after the test has been ran in order to try and ensure the reusability of this part of the End-to-End/Acceptance test.
+But it was all for naught as it wont do it properly, I assumed that this is because of a weird bug/interaction between the ActivityScenarioRule and having access to the HSQLDB implementation for the UserDatabase. for now, I made a branch just for the this part of the test so the rest of the team can give it a shot and maybe they can solve the issue (maybe i missed something and cant find it due to stressing out too much about the failed test) and if it still turns out as a flop, i would just have to drop it from the AcceptanceTest (100% code coverage tragedy).

 Velocity/teamwork